GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 # Benchmarks 🏃

 ## Local Model Testing
-Currently, we have only conducted experiments on the `Nvidia Jetson Orin 64GB DK` hardware.
-In the future, we will try to test on more hardware devices.
+Currently, we've only conducted experiments on the Nvidia Jetson Orin 64GB DK.
+We will attempt to test on a wider range of hardware devices in the future.
 The system and library information for the experimental environment are as follows:

 ![jetson_release](./images/jetson_release.png)